 Adrienne received her Yoga Teaching Certification at the Sivananda Vedanta Centre in Val Morin, Quebec, Canada, in 1999.
 During that time, she studied yoga asanas (postures), yogic philosophy, meditation and chanting.
 Over the years she has studied yoga from various other teachers, thus influenced by an array of styles.
-In addition, Adrienne once worked as a physical therapy aide and is now mentored by her personal physical therapist.
-The science of body mechanics has taught her the most about kinesiology and physiology.
+In addition, Adrienne once worked as a physical therapy aide; she attributes much of her knowledge of the body to that time.
 Her personal style can be characterized as a slow, purposeful vinyasa flow.

 Adrienne received her BFA in Modern Dance and Choreography from the Ohio University School of Dance.
 There she studied dance intensively, as well as teaching/pedagogy, anatomy and kinesiology, as well as the Pilates Method, Bartenieff Fundamentals, and the Feldenkrais Method, thus giving her extensive body knowledge.
 She danced professionally with the Pittsburgh Dance Alloy and LABCO Dance, taught dance to children in the Pittsburgh Public schools, and choreographed locally.
 She also wrote as a dance critic for 7 years with Examiner and Coal Hill Review (CHR), two online publications.
 You can see her CHR articles here: http://www.coalhillreview.com/?cat=496.
 In addition, Adrienne writes creative non-fiction and has been published by the Silk Road Review literary magazine, and the Elephant Journal: http://www.elephantjournal.com/2014/02/a-positive-attitude-can-make-us-miserable-adrienne-totino/.